 D’Artagnan provides a wide variety of common meats and game meats to home chefs and restaurants around the country.
 These offerings are free of antibiotics and steroids and sourced from farms with free-range, humane practices.

 Their poultry section features chicken, turkey, duck, capon, pheasant, quail, guinea hen, and squab.
 Their meat and game section features several types of beef, pork, lamb, rabbit, venison, bison, and wild boar.
 Many proteins are available as ground meat, premade burger patties or sausages, steaks, and loins.
-You can even find whole lamb, suckling pig, rabbit, and wild birds if you’re cooking for a crowd.
+You can even find whole lamb, suckling pig, rabbit, and wild birds.

 Their site is easy to navigate, with options to shop by cut and/or cooking method.
 They also offer an extensive collection of free how-to videos and recipes on their site that you can peruse by type of protein, occasion, or course.